New Years Eve In Sydney 2023-2024 Mega list

 - Which hotels have the best views?

-Well, I am going to attempt to answer all these questions and more below.
-You might want to grab a drink…. this could take a while!
+Well, I am going to answer all these questions and more below.
+Grab a drink…. this could take a while!

 Sydney Harbour Fireworks Vantage Points